 TRACKING COVID-19 VACCINE PURCHASES ACROSS THE GLOBE

-Each week since November 2020 we have tracked the unprecedented number of purchases made by countries and multilateral partnerships eager to reserve COVID vaccine supply, many even before any candidates were on the market.
-We are also tracking manufacturing partners and projections for COVID-19 vaccines.
-Our insights on the global situation can be found in the data and analysis below as well as on our manufacturing page and on our Blog page.
+From November 2020 to June 2022, we tracked the unprecedented number of purchases made by countries and multilateral partnerships eager to reserve COVID vaccine supply, many even before any candidates were on the market.
+Our visualizations and analysis from this data is available below.

 We thank Linksbridge for providing access to its vaccine purchase dataset for cross-referencing purposes.